owst/owst.github.io/blog/_posts/2010-10-19-haskell-weasel-program.md

 ---
 title: Haskell "Weasel Program" Genetic Algorithm
-sub_title: A Haskell implementation of the "Weasel Program" genetic algorithm.
 ---
 As part of a university coursework, I had to create an implementation of a variant of the [Weasel Program][weasel_wiki].